kustomzone/kustomzone.github.io/README.md

 ## Welcome to kustomzone's github homepage!

-With a 'dat://' compatible browser this page will redirect to Donut (a social chat app run on the Dat P2P network)
+With a 'dat://' compatible browser this link below will redirect to Donut, a social chat app run on the Dat P2P network.

 https://kustomzone.github.io